jaskfla/lai.nz/src/uses.md

 Padbury</a>’s
 <i><a href="https://web.archive.org/web/20140115195226/http://www.padbury.me/clock/" rel="external nofollow" target="_blank">Padbury
 Clock</a></i> by for a good ten-ish years, but macOS Sequoia seems to have finally broken it.
-Now using
 <i><a href="https://bauhausclock.com" rel="external nofollow" target="_blank">Bauhaus
 Clock</a></i> by
 <a href="https://atillataskiran.com" rel="external nofollow" target="_blank">Atilla
-Taşkıran</a>.
+Taşkıran</a> has since settled in nicely.